t3chE/GymSystem/README.md

     -- In your MySQL client or terminal:
     SOURCE schema.sql;
     ```
     This script will create the 'gymdb' database and all necessary tables.
+It contains all the Data Definition Language (DDL) statements.`
     (Alternatively, copy and paste the contents of `schema.sql` into your client and execute.)